All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): EPPA for structures with unary functions

 \section{EPPA for structures with unary functions}

 We are now ready to introduce unary functions into the language.
-In order to do it, we will use valuation structures instead of valuation functions, which was first done in~\cite{Evans3}.
-Otherwise, we follow the general scheme, and prove the following proposition.
+In order to do so, we will use valuation structures instead of valuation functions, which was first done in~\cite{Evans3}.
+Otherwise we follow the general scheme as above and prove the following proposition.

 \begin{prop} Let $L$ be a language consisting of relation and unary function symbols equipped with a permutation group $\GammaL$ and let $\str A$ be a finite $\GammaL$-structure which lies in a finite orbit of the action of $\GammaL$ by relabelling.
 Then there is a coherent EPPA-witness for $\str A$. \end{prop}